-You’re wanting a good pots and pans set for your family without the possible leaching of harmful chemicals that could slowly cause you or your loved one’s harm.
+You’re wanting a good pots and pans set for your family without the possible leaching of harmful chemicals that could slowly cause harm to you or your loved ones.
 The following covers commonly asked questions about ceramic cookware safety regarding health.

 What are the Ceramic Cookware Dangers?

-Are ceramic pans safe for you and your family?
+Are ceramic non stick pans safe for you and your family?

 About PFOA and PTFE

 You should avoid PFOA – perfluorooctanoic acid — also known as C8, which is a synthetic compound that has been used in the non-stick coating, Teflon.
 It persists in the environment and is harmful to animals and humans.